sreeramsunkara/TAS-Workshop-CAH/README.md

 ![](./images/lab.png)

 - Let's start by logging into the Workshop environment from your machine (Mac, PC, Laptop, Desktop, Terminal, VDI).
 You will need to use the following private key:
-   - [fuse.pem](./fuse.pem) if using a Mac.
+   - [cah.pem](./cah.pem) if using a Mac.
-   - [fuse.ppk](./fuse.ppk) if using a Windows PC.
+   - [cah.ppk](./cah.ppk) if using a Windows PC.

-- In the pre-requisites section of this workshop, you were asked to use `ssh` or `PuTTY` to access the Ubuntu VM that has been assigned to your [UserID](https://docs.google.com/spreadsheets/d/1pV7kOcfzq_bHbXP0pa79NtPMpY3zVHSAZ8HpHaHyrKI/edit?usp=sharing).
+- In the pre-requisites section of this workshop, you were asked to use `ssh` or `PuTTY` to access the Ubuntu VM that has been assigned to your [UserID](https://docs.google.com/spreadsheets/d/1IRY5QVNfI5fkrqmpbwCagM5kffEysAnsXoYI68mdlKo/edit?usp=sharing).
 Please go ahead and create a Terminal Session into your VM.
-The example shown below applies to `user1` if he or she had downloaded the `fuse.pem` key to a Mac.
+The example shown below applies to `user1` if he or she had downloaded the `cah.pem` key to a Mac.
 If you need, the `PuTTY` instructions for Windows PC users can be found [here](./PuTTY_and_SSH.md).

 ```
-ssh -i ~/Downloads/fuse.pem ubuntu@user1.pks4u.com
+ssh -i ~/Downloads/cah.pem ubuntu@user1.pks4u.com
 ```

 - Once logged in, you can ignore any messages that ask you to perform a `do-release-upgrade`.